 The secondary goal was to create a microclimate of shade and increased moisture for the decomposing fungi that live on the surface and other fruiting mycorrhizal mushrooms.
 Perennial grasses, with their long vertical shoots, provide shade right above the ground, and the stems act as conduits for collecting condensation, sending water droplets to the soil level where mushrooms like to form.

 Now that we’ve introduced the decomposing and mycorrhizal fungi and the rest of the resident forest micro-organisms, it’s time to keep feeding them and promoting the environment they need to flourish.
-You can keep up cutting your cover crops and leave them to decompose in situ but that’s not enough for fungi, for them to grow you should keep adding woody debris in the form of wood chips, logs and hugelbeds.
+You can keep cutting your cover crops and leaving them to decompose in situ, but that’s not enough for fungi.
+For them to grow, you should keep adding woody debris in the form of wood chips, logs, and hugelbeds.

 Our goal is to create fungal duff, that litter layer where mineralization and humification take place.
-In essence, you want to emulate the forest floor conditions with natural twigs, logs and leaf fall all around.
-This is what fungi need in terms of both food and those favourable conditions of shade and moisture.
+In essence, you want to emulate the forest floor conditions with natural twigs, logs, and leaf fall all around.
+This is what fungi need in terms of both food and those favorable conditions of shade and moisture.

-Now, whether you use whole or fragmented wood is going to affect the rate at which nutrients return to the soil.
-For example, wood chips are quickly consumed by fungal mycelium, whereas logs decompose much more slowly.
+Now, whether you use whole or fragmented wood will affect the rate at which nutrients return to the soil.
+For example, fungal mycelium quickly consumes wood chips, whereas logs decompose much more slowly.
 But you want both, and in-between, variably sized fragments will let mycelium quickly grab and invade the wood and act as mulch, and wood fragments with greater surface areas are more likely to have contact with spores or mycelium and also can be buried underground.

-You can put down anywhere from 2-8in (5-20cm) deep of these woodchips and create “shade” for fungi and of course suppress unwanted competing plant species.
-Suffice to say, young trees will love you for helping them to reduce the competition from weeds.
+You can put down anywhere from 2-8in (5-20cm) deep of these woodchips and create “shade” for fungi and, of course, suppress unwanted competing plant species.
+Suffice ito say, young trees will love you for helping them to reduce the competition from weeds.
 Nonetheless, be careful not to go overboard and pile mulch too deeply, as this suffocates aerobic fungi, the fungi we’re trying to grow.

-Now with your log layer on the surface, it’s hard to go overboard, just keep bringing logs and bigger branches from the nearby forest, or use the leftovers from maintaining your food forest and getting the firewood.
+Now with your log layer on the surface, it’s hard to go overboard.
+Keep bringing logs and bigger branches from the nearby forest, or use the leftovers from maintaining your food forest and getting the firewood.
 Just be careful not to obstruct your access within the food forest.

 Also, burying logs or woody debris and thus creating hugelbeds is a great way to promote fungi growth and soil creation.
 This creates substantial pockets of organic matter where fungi will prosper for years.

 The wood in the soil is like a sponge and acts as water storage.
-This is incredibly important in drier periods but, overall, fungi and other microbes need moisture for the decomposition and their metabolism.
+This is incredibly important in drier periods, but fungi and other microbes need moisture for decomposition and their metabolism.
 So conditions for all sorts of fungi are ideal, and, over the ensuing years, fungi will digest the wood and provide a constant source of water, nutrients, and warmth to plant roots.

-With that, you’ve provided the fungi with their food and favourable conditions so that they can flourish and ultimately help you have that low maintenance abundant food forest you always dreamt of.
+With that, you’ve provided the fungi with their food and favorable conditions so they can flourish and ultimately help you have that low-maintenance abundant food forest you always dreamt of.

 Using fungi as a tool for ecological restoration is a relatively new concept borrowed from the age-old methods of nature.
 Today, we know that the strength and health of any ecosystem is a direct measure of its diverse fungal populations and their interplay with plants, insects, bacteria, and other organisms.

-With this guide, I wanted to create a protocol that mimics or replicates what forested land would do after some sort of a catastrophe, i.e. how it would heal itself, but, of course, all of this is applied to a food forest out in the open sun.
-So in summary:
+With this guide, I wanted to create a protocol that mimics or replicates what forested land would do after some sort of catastrophe, i.e., how it would heal itself, but, of course, all of this is applied to a food forest out in the open sun.
+So, in summary:

 3. First, we introduced the saprophytic fungi to your land; these are easiest to recognize and transplant (think fallen logs in the forest).
-The introduction of these pioneering fungi will begin the soil creation and trigger a cascade of activity by other organisms.
+Introducing these pioneering fungi will begin soil creation and trigger a cascade of activity by other organisms.

-4. Following this, we introduced the mycorrhizal fungi to the system, whether by using wild spawn, spores, mushrooms or cultivated root fragments.
+4. Following this, we introduced the mycorrhizal fungi to the system, whether by using wild spawns, spores, mushrooms, or cultivated root fragments.
 Once in the ground, these fungi will improve the soil and help your plants grow and distribute the nutrients and water where they’re needed the most.

-5. Next, we introduced the fungi we made a compost tea brew to bring other symbiotic organisms that will help fungi and plants grow.
+5. Next, we made a compost tea brew to bring other symbiotic organisms to help fungi and plants grow.
 Fungi will grow better if you bring the rest of the forest soil microbes, especially bacteria.
-The most effective way of doing this is brewing some compost tea and spreading it all over the place.
+The most effective way to do this is to brew some compost tea and spread it everywhere.

-There you have it, that’s how you work in partnership with fungi to help your food forest grow!
+There you have it.
+That’s how you partner with fungi to help your food forest grow!

-Let me know what you think about the protocol in the comments section below.
+Let me know your thoughts on the protocol in the comments section below.